 Section 1.
 An annual meeting of the membership shall be held between January 1 and March 1.
-At the annual meeting, the membership (full members only) shall elect by plurality vote the necessary number of directors, set the annual dues except as specified in Article IV, Section 2e, make any change in the price of a membership in the Club, and transact such other business as may be proper.
+At the annual meeting, the membership (Equity Members only) shall elect by plurality vote the necessary number of directors, set the annual dues except as specified in Article IV, Section 2e, make any change in the price of a membership in the Club, and transact such other business as may be proper.
 Notice in writing of the meeting shall be delivered by the Secretary to every member of record not less than two weeks before the date set.

 Section 3.
 The notice of each membership meeting shall state the place, day, and hour of the meeting.
 It shall be accompanied by a written proxy containing the matters to be voted upon at the membership meeting.
 If notice is mailed it shall be deemed delivered when deposited first class postage prepaid in the U.S. mail addressed to the member at his or her address as it appears on the records of the Club.

 Section 4.
 Except where Maryland law, the Articles of Incorporation, or these Bylaws specify otherwise, all questions shall be decided by a simple majority of votes cast in person or by written proxy.
 Members representing ten per cent of the total membership shall constitute a quorum.